 I think we have all encountered two-factor authentication (2FA) from time to time.
 This could have been when setting up an email or any other account online.
-2FA is also a measure that allows us a second layer of protection when we are logging in to Gmail or even ZOOM.
+2FA is a measure that offers us a second layer of protection when we are logging in to Gmail or even ZOOM.
 After entering a password users get a prompt to check out phone for an SMS code to proceed.
 I usually went the SMS route to get the 2FA codes in order to log into my accounts.
 But there is a risk associated with using SMS for two-factor authentication.

 The risk of SMS two-factor authentication